14-16 West Randolph Street,

-The Randolph Theater opened December 23, 1918 after being delayed for months due to construction materials being in short supply due to World War I. It could seat 845, and was built for showing movies only, one of the earliest Loop houses built without a stage.
+The Randolph Theatre opened December 23, 1918 after being delayed for months due to construction materials being in short supply due to World War I. It could seat 845, and was built for showing movies only, one of the earliest Loop houses built without a stage.

 Instead of an orchestra, it had a lone organist, and also did not have a very large staff.
-Still, because of its location, at one of the Loop’s busiest corners, and its policy of catering to those who could not make shows at sold out showings at other theaters, it was a success.
+Still, because of its location, at one of the Loop’s busiest corners, and its policy of catering to those who could not make shows at sold out showings at other theatres, it was a success.

-The Randolph Theater usually showed second-run features, often films that had played the major houses over a year earlier.
+The Randolph Theatre usually showed second-run features, often films that had played the major houses over a year earlier.
 It also leaned towards a male audience, playing mostly adventures, westerns or war films.
 In 1927 it was taken over by the Universal Pictures chain, who operated it into 1928.

-The Randolph Theater closed in 1933, and was replaced a year later by the popular German restaurant, Eitel’s Old Heidelburg Inn (which had debuted at the 1933-34 World’s Fair in Chicago), with its famed old German-style facade which included a clock with figures that moved as a song played each quarter hour.
+The Randolph Theatre closed in 1933, and was replaced a year later by the popular German restaurant, Eitel’s Old Heidelburg Inn (which had debuted at the 1933-34 World’s Fair in Chicago), with its famed old German-style facade which included a clock with figures that moved as a song played each quarter hour.

 Later home to Ronny’s Steakhouse, the building was demolished in the late-1990’s and replaced with the Noble Fool Theatre (which retained the Old Heidelburg facade and restored it to close to its original appearance).
-Unfortunately, the Noble Fool, a live theater company, was not successful at its new home between the Oriental Theatre and a Border’s Bookstore and closed in early 2004.
+Unfortunately, the Noble Fool, a live theater company, was not successful at its new home between the Oriental Theatre and a Border’s Bookstore and closed in early-2004.
 Argo Tea moved into the space after the Noble Fool vacated it.

 Just login to your account and subscribe to this theater